RESUMES:

 ERISA/MPPAA

-Mr. Brand is a member of the National Academy of Arbitrators, a Fellow of the College of Labor and Employment Lawyers, a Fellow of the American College of Employee Benefit Counsel, a Fellow of the American College of Civil Trial Mediators, past President of the California Dispute Resolution Council, a panelist for ADR Services, Inc., a panelist on the California Academy of Distinguished Neutrals, a panelist on the National Employment Mediation Service, and a member of the American Association for the Advancement of Science.
+Mr. Brand is past President of the College of Labor and Employment Lawyers, a Fellow of the American College of Employee Benefit Counsel, past President of the California Dispute Resolution Council, a member of the National Academy of Arbitrators, and a Diplomate of the California Academy of Distinguished Neutrals.
 He is on the American Arbitration Association’s Employment, ERISA/MPPAA, Commercial, Large Complex Case, and other panels.
-Among his recent publications are: Labor Arbitration: The Strategy of Persuasion, Second Edition (San Francisco:2006), How ADR Works (Washington: BNA, 2002), Discipline and Discharge in Arbitration, (Washington: BNA, 1998), and "When Experts Testify: Exploiting the Advantages of Arbitration,” 4 ADR Currents 1 (Fall 1999).
-He is a contributor to ADR and Settlement,” in California Practice Guide – Employment Law (Rutter Group:2001) and Designing Integrated Conflict Management Systems, Cornell Studies in Conflict and Dispute Resolution, 2001).
+Among his publications are: Discipline and Discharge in Arbitration, 3rd ed.
+(Washington: BNA, 2015); Rev. of Toward a New Federal Law of Arbitration, by Thomas E. Carbonneau, Dispute Resolution Magazine (Summer 2015:24-27; Labor Arbitration: The Strategy of Persuasion, 2nd ed.
+(San Francisco: 2006); How ADR Works (Washington: BNA, 2002; and “When Experts Testify: Exploiting the Advantages of Arbitration,” 4 ADR Currents 1 (Fall 1999).
+He is a contributor to “ADR and Settlement,” in California Practice Guide – Employment Law (Rutter Group:2001) and Designing Integrated Conflict Management Systems, Cornell Studies in Conflict and Dispute Resolution, 2001).

-Mr. Brand has a Ph.D. and has taught arbitration, negotiation, and mediation.
+Mr. Brand has a Ph.D. and JD.
+He has taught arbitration, negotiation, and mediation.
 He has taught neutrals for the American Arbitration Association, judges at the National Judicial College, and students as a Professor at Albany Law School and as an Adjunct Professor at Hastings College of the Law.